 Networking is your best friend because it combines all aspects of self-employment and lets you convert contacts into clients.
 Your network is essentially a repetitive lead generator that’s powered by a continued willingness to put yourself out there.

 Networking means having relationships with people in your field.
 These relationships should be casual and easy to manage, unlike the relationships with your professional coworkers.

 Your sell is soft, not hard — when networking, there’s no reason to offer a full pitch to someone unless they directly ask for it.
 That comes the following week with the follow-up email.
 All you have to do to be a good networker is to listen.

-If you’ve done any freelancing at all, you’re already a networker
+If you have done any freelancing at all, you are already a networker.

 Think back to your first client.
 How did you meet them?
 I’m going to go out on a limb here and guess that it wasn’t someone filling out your contact form online.
 In most cases, your first client is someone you know — someone who trusts you enough to fulfill the need that they are willing to pay for.